 - Creating and editing landing pages associated with email campaigns

-- Managing automations for email campaigns in the ESP/CRM
+- Managing automation for email campaigns in the ESP/CRM

 - Audience and competitive research to identify strategic opportunities

 - Ensuring that all emails are personalized with available data and proofread for accuracy

 - Adhering to best email sender practices for deliverability

 Performance and Reporting

 - Ensuring email campaigns meet KPI benchmarks and goals

 - Implementing A/B and multivariate testing to optimize email performance

 - Reporting email campaign performance to leadership